Moduli spaces of semiorthogonal decompositions in families: Introduction

-The DK-hypothesis claims that given a birational map~$X\dasharrow Y$ between smooth projective varieties~$X$ and~$Y$, and an equality~$\mathrm{K}_X=\mathrm{K}_Y$ (resp.~inequality~$\mathrm{K}_X>\mathrm{K}_Y$) of canonical divisors, there is an equivalence of categories~$\derived^\bounded(X)\simeq\derived^\bounded(Y)$ (resp.~a semiorthogonal decomposition of~$\derived^\bounded(X)$ in terms of~$\derived^\bounded(Y)$ and some complement).
-A typical example of such a birational map is a divisorial contraction and a flip (resp.~a flop).
-The paper \cite{MR1208153} studied the case of smooth blowups and projective bundles, thereby initiating the whole subject, and~\cite{alg-geom/9506012} studied the behavior of derived categories for standard flips and flops.
-See \cite{MR2483950} for a survey for the development after these works.
+A typical example of a birational map in the minimal model program is a divisorial contraction (resp.~a flip, or a flop).
+Orlov's paper \cite{MR1208153} studied the case of smooth blowups and projective bundles, thereby initiating the whole subject.
+The behaviour of derived categories for standard flips and flops is studied in~\cite{alg-geom/9506012}.
+See \cite{MR2483950} for an older survey on further developments, and \cite{MR4524222,MR3918435,MR4362776} for recent developments.

 There also exist semiorthogonal decompositions which do not originate from the minimal model program.
-A typical example is the \emph{Kuznetsov component} for a Fano variety of index~$\mathrm{i}_X$, which appears as the semiorthogonal complement of the exceptional collection~$\cO_X, \cO_X(1),\ldots,\cO_X(\mathrm{i}_{ X }-1)$ in~$\derived^\bounded(X)$.

-In \cite{alg-geom/9506012} the example of the intersection of two quadrics was studied, whose geometry is controlled by the geometry of the associated hyperelliptic curve.
-The derived category of this hyperelliptic curve is precisely the Kuznetsov category.
-Similarly, the relationship between the geometry of cubic fourfolds and the properties of its associated Kuznetsov category are a topic of current interest \cite{bayer2019stability,MR2605171}.
-Moreover, studies of analogous decompositions on ``fake rational surface'' resulted in the discovery of (quasi-)phantom categories.
-For an overview of these, and many other examples, one is referred to Kuznetsov's ICM address~\cite{MR3728631}.
+A typical example is the \emph{Kuznetsov component} for a Fano variety $X$ of index~$\mathrm{i}_X$, which appears as the semiorthogonal complement of the exceptional collection~$\cO_X, \cO_X(1),\ldots,\cO_X(\mathrm{i}_X-1)$ in~$\derived^\bounded(X)$.
+In \cite{alg-geom/9506012} the example of the intersection of two quadrics was studied; its geometry is controlled by the geometry of the associated hyperelliptic curve appearing as the Kuznetsov component.
+Similarly, the relationship between the geometry of cubic fourfolds and the properties of its associated Kuznetsov category are a topic of current interest \cite{MR4292740,MR2605171}.

-The notion of semiorthogonal decomposition also plays an important role in other areas, such as matrix factorisations \cite{MR2101296}, or Fukaya--Seidel categories.
-They also play an important role in mirror symmetry, by virtue of the generalisation of Dubrovin's conjecture to semiorthogonal decompositions given in \cite{1705.05989v2}.
+The notion of semiorthogonal decomposition also plays an important role in other areas, such as matrix factorisations \cite{MR2101296}, or Fukaya-type categories.
+They also play a prominent role in mirror symmetry, by virtue of the generalisation of Dubrovin's conjecture to semiorthogonal decompositions given in \cite{MR4105948}.